-3. HABITAT EQUIVALENCY ANALYSIS (HEA)
+3. HABITAT/RESOURCE EQUIVALENCY ANALYSIS (HEA)

 In Natural Resource Damage Assessments in the U.S., damages (costs) for biological impacts are commonly based on restoration costs to replace the ecological and related services.
-Habitat Equivalency Analysis (HEA) has been used by state and federal trustees to estimate the restored habitat required to compensate for habitat and biological resources injured, taking into account the time before the project is begun (lag time after the spill and injuries occur), the time for development of the restored habitat, the ultimate productivity of services in the new habitat as compared to that injured, the duration of the restoration project life, and discounting of future habitat services at 3 percent per year.
-The approach, equations, and assumptions are described in NOAA (1997, 1999), LA DEQ et al. (2003), and French-McCay and Rowe (2003).
+Habitat Equivalency Analysis (HEA) and Resource Equivalency Analysis (REA) have been used by state and federal trustees to estimate the restored habitat required to compensate for habitat and biological resources injured, taking into account the time before the project is begun (lag time after the spill and injuries occur), the time for development of the restored habitat/resource, the ultimate productivity of services in the new habitat as compared to that injured, the duration of the restoration project life, and discounting of future habitat services at 3 percent per year.
+The approach, equations, and assumptions are described in NOAA (1997, 1999), LA DEQ et al. (2003), and French McCay and Rowe (2003).

-A detailed description of the HEA analysis used for OECM is provided as Sub-appendix C.
+A detailed description of the HEA and REA analyses used for OECM is provided as Subappendix C.